hastexo/hastexo-xblock/README.md

 > your Open edX frontend servers, rather than attempt to reconfigure
 > them in-place.

+> **Important changes in version 6**
+>
+> As of version 6, this XBlock only supports the Open edX versions `Maple`
+> and higher.
+Starting with the Maple release, the Open edX community has
+> switched the supported deployment method from edx-configuration playbooks
+> to [Tutor](https://docs.tutor.overhang.io) and the same applies
+> for this XBlock.
+>
+> Instructions for deploying this XBlock with Tutor can be found below,
+> in the Deployment section.

 ## Purpose

 The hastexo XBlock orchestrates a virtual environment (a "stack") that runs on